gautameswaran/kafkaq/DOCS.md

 ### About

-Kafka-node is a nodejs client with zookeeper integration for apache Kafka, only support the latest version of kafka 0.8 which is still under development, so this module is `not production ready` so far.
+KafkaQ is a nodejs client with zookeeper integration for apache Kafka, only support the latest version of kafka 0.8 which is still under development, so this module is `not production ready` so far.
 Zookeeper does the following jobs: